Australia is the land of plenty, but when it comes to stylish watch brands, even a seasoned horologist would have some trouble naming more than a few.

 Melbourne Watch Company founder Sujain Krishnan says that being one of only a few Australian watch brands in the world is truly something special.

 “We’ve certainly enjoyed a great ‘home court’ advantage in terms of our local sales, with many people telling us that they’re keen to support local businesses,” Krishnan explains.

-The only reason most will travel to Australia’s capital city of Canberra is to become a politician, look at flowers with nan, or go have a vodka cranberry (or seven) at Mooseheads.
-Thankfully the sleepy city has one saving grace: independent watch brand Erroyl.
+The only reason most will travel to Australia’s capital city of Canberra is to become a politician, look at flowers with Nan, or go have a vodka cranberry (or seven) at Mooseheads.
+Thankfully the sleepy city has one saving grace: the independent watch brand Erroyl.

 The local name, which began life in 2014 with the goal of bringing affordable luxury automatic watches to the discerning masses, has a robust focus on designing elegantly crafted pieces with precision.